 Not all software development jobs are equally lucrative—that’s why we’ve compiled this list.
 Below, we’ll detail nine of the highest-paying software jobs.
 So whether you’re new to the software engineering field or looking to career pivot, this list will give you a sense of the software development and computer programming landscape, and what different programmers can expect to make as their average salary.
 We’ll also look at the top paying software roles in the tech industry.
 Ready?
 Then let’s go.

 Are Programmers Paid Well?

-Highest Paying Programming Jobs
+Best Paying Software Jobs

-Cloud computing refers to the use of data centers to store files and applications, and consequently, allowing them to be accessed and used from any device (no download necessary).
+The cloud refers to the use of data centers to store files and applications, and consequently, allowing them to be accessed and used from any device (no download necessary).
 For example, Google Mail is a cloud-based email provider, and Google Drive is a cloud storage service.

 For companies, switching to cloud computing means they no longer need to keep and maintain their own physical servers, which can make large-scale storage more accessible for small businesses.
 This allows such companies to access their files from anywhere in the world.

 Get To Know Other Software Engineering Students